rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 #### Can Cloud Backup change my system configuration file, even after I have modified it?

 Yes.
-Some Ubuntu&reg; users have older agents installed on their machines.
+Some machines running the Ubuntu&reg; operating system have older agents installed.
 In order to communicate properly with your system, the configuration file might need to be overwritten with a current version.

 #### How does Cloud Backup handle corrupt files?